New Mexico State Aggies: Basketball

 NMSU Basketball has seen much success throughout the years, highlighted by an NCAA Final Four appearance in 1970.
 The Aggies basketball program has seen 19 NCAA tournament appearances, 5 NIT Tournament appearances and 16 conference championships.
 Under Chris Jans, the Aggies won their first NCAA tournament in 2022, the program's first tournament victory in 25 years.
 After the season, Jans was hired to coach at Mississippi State.
-His replacement, Greg Heiar, was dismissed on February 15, 2023 in the wake of scandals involving a NMSU basketball player fatally shooting a University of New Mexico student and several NMSU basketball players sexually assaulting a teammate; the university also canceled the rest of the team's games for the 2022-2023 season.
+His replacement, Greg Heiar, was dismissed on February 15, 2023, in the wake of scandals involving a NMSU basketball player fatally shooting a University of New Mexico student and several NMSU basketball players sexually assaulting a teammate; the university also canceled the rest of the team's games for the 2022–2023 season.

 Football

 The Aggies won the Sun Bowl in 1959 and 1960 under coach Warren B. Woodson and continued to do well until he was let go in 1967.
-Since then the Aggies have had only 4 winning seasons and 2 conference championships in 1976 and 1978.
+Since then the Aggies have had only 6 winning seasons and 2 conference championships in 1976 and 1978.
 The 1976 championship was shared with Tulsa.

-NMSU usually plays two big rivalry games each year with non-conference opponents New Mexico and UTEP.
+NMSU usually plays two big rivalry games each year against New Mexico and UTEP.
 UTEP is located just 45 miles to the south on I-10.
 This rivalry is often referred to as The Battle of I-10.
 UNM is less than 250 miles to the north on I-25.
 This rivalry was traditionally called The Battle of I-25 until it officially became the Rio Grande Rivalry in 2007 as part of a points system that includes all varsity sports competitions between the two schools.